tdwg/PlinianCore/CONTRIBUTING.md

 TITLE: Guidelines for contributing
 DESCRIPTION: This document describes how you can contribute to Plinian Core.

-Changes to the standard are subject to the [change policy](change_policy.html).
 Here's how you can contribute:

 * Want to make a change to the standard?
 Copy and paste one of the **issue templates** below and [submit a new issue](https://github.com/tdwg/PlinianCore/issues/new).
 * Want to contribute to this repository?
 [Fork the repository](https://github.com/tdwg/PlinianCore/fork), make the changes, and [send a pull request](https://github.com/tdwg/PlinianCore/compare).